disaster37/operator-sdk-extra/documentations/multi-phase-reconciler.md

  Our CRD permit to set the number of replica and the port or memcached.
  The controller will create and handle one `configmap` and one `deployement` to illustrate the multi phase of reconcilation.

- The source code of sample is one `testdata/memcached-operator`
+ The source code of the following sample is on `testdata/memcached-operator`.
+The sample is fully implemented compared to this documentation.

  ## How to do